 The goals of our long-term, equity-based incentive awards are to align the interests of our named executive officers and other employees, non-employee directors and consultants with the interests of our stockholders.
 Because vesting is based on continued employment over multiple years, our equity-based incentives also encourage the retention of our named executive officers through the vesting period of the awards.
-In determining the size of the long-term equity incentives to be awarded to our named executive officers, the Compensation Committee takes into account several factors, including the relative job scope, the size and value of existing long-term incentives awards, individual performance history, prior contributions to the Company, as well as market data for equity award for comparable companies and our peer group.
-We have had no program, plan or practice pertaining to the timing of equity grants to named executive officers.
+In determining the size of the long-term equity incentives to be awarded to our named executive officers, the compensation committee takes into account several factors, including the relative job scope, the size and value of existing long-term incentive awards, individual performance history, prior contributions to the Company, as well as market data for equity award for comparable companies and our peer group.
+We do not maintain a program, plan or practice that times equity grants to named executive officers to coincide with the release of material non-public information.

-We use equity awards to compensate our named executive officers both in the form of initial grants in connection with the commencement of employment and annual incentive grants.
-Our Compensation Committee typically approves annual equity awards during the first quarter of each year.
-While we intend that the majority of equity awards to our employees be made pursuant to initial grants or our annual grant program, the Compensation Committee retains discretion to make equity awards to employees at other times, including in connection with the promotion of an employee, to reward an employee, for retention purposes or for other circumstances recommended by management or the Compensation Committee.
+We use equity awards to compensate our named executive officers primarily in the form of initial grants in connection with the commencement of employment and annual incentive grants.
+However, while we intend that the majority of equity awards to our employees be made pursuant to initial grants or our annual grant program, the compensation committee retains discretion to make equity awards to employees at other times, including in connection with the promotion of an employee, to reward an employee, for retention purposes or for other circumstances recommended by management or the compensation committee.